ajitzero/ng-auto-animate/libs/ng-auto-animate/README.md

 ## Missing support for something?

-Go through existing issues if your problem is already being tracked; otherwise, [raise an issue!](https://github.com/ajitzero/ng-auto-animate/issues/new/choose)
+Go through existing issues if your problem is tracked; if not, please [raise a new issue!](https://github.com/ajitzero/ng-auto-animate/issues/new/choose)

 ## License